Skip to Main Content

 COR-16 Doug’s Bicolor SWEET Corn

-Item Details: This bicolor sweet corn was grown right in Cedarburg, by great gardener - Doug.
+Item Details: This bicolor sweet corn was grown right in Cedarburg, by a great gardener - Doug.
 Enjoy!

 Instructions: Sow seeds outdoors after the danger of frost has passed.
 For good pollination and full ears, plant in blocks of 3-6 rows instead of one long row.
 Corn is a heavy feeder and does best in well-drained fertile soil with plenty of water.